 Appellant argues that the circuit court used the wrong standard of review when it ruled in Appellees favor.
 Appellant contends that the circuit court should not have applied a de novo standard of review for an on the record appeal.
 Specifically, Appellant maintains that the circuit court purports to have applied MD.
 CODE ANN.
-LAB. & EMPL.
-Article §9-745 (c) as the standard of review that it applied but failed to do so.
+LAB. & EMPL., §9-745 (c) as the standard of review that it applied but the court failed to do so.
 Appellant asserts that the circuit court applied a de novo standard of review because the circuit court declared it "will review the Commission's decision de novo."
-Appellant contends that the circuit court by legally sufficient evidence."
+Appellant contends that the circuit court's task was to determine if the Commission's decision was "unsupported by legally sufficient evidence."
 Appellant argues that the circuit court's memorandum "finds nothing clearly erroneous about the facts on which the [Commission] relied" on.
 Appellant further argues that "[i]t is very unusual for a judge without jury [sic] to reverse the [Commission] because of the deference paid to administrative agencies who are deemed to be experts in their field."
 Appellant maintains that the circuit court was required to find that the Commission was clearly erroneous in its fact finding.
-Appellant asserts that the Commission waived the requirement for an impairment evaluation before the statute of limitations expired "because [the Commission] found convincing evidence of a change in disability with a basis in fact, as required by Dove and Buskrik."
+Appellant asserts that the Commission waived the requirement for an impairment evaluation before the statute of limitation expired "because [the Commission] found convincing evidence of a change in disability with a basis in fact, as required by Dove and Buskrik."
 Appellant argues that the Commission has the authority to waive strict compliance with the rules when justice so requires it.
 Lastly, Appellant argues that the circuit court misconstrued the law applicable to this case.
-Specifically, Appellant contends that the circuit court "concluded that the [Commission] generally misconstrued the controlling law without specifying [the Commission's] error."
+Specifically, Appellant contends that the circuit court "concluded that the [Commission] generally misconstrued the controlling law without specifying [the Commission's error."